NYC mandates vaccinations for public school teachers, staff

 The new requirement came as federal regulators gave full approval to Pfizer’s COVID-19 vaccine, one of three vaccines available in the U.S. All already have authorization for emergency use, but officials hope the full approval will increase public confidence in the vaccines.

 School starts Sept.
-13 for the city’s roughly 1 million public school students.
+13 for the city’s roughly 1 million public school students, with no remote-learning option planned.
+Last year, families could choose between all-virtual learning and a blend of in-person and remote classes.

+U.S. Education Secretary Miguel Cardona hailed the city’s “leadership” on teacher vaccinations, tweeting that it’s important to maximize the amount of inoculated people in schools.

 New York and some other cities and states have been fighting the virus’ highly contagious delta variant by ratcheting up pressure to get more people inoculated.